Photonic Quantum Computing on Spin Memory Architecture with Tree-Encoded Fusion: Evaluation

-From above results, we analyze the reason that PQC hardware outperforms superconducting QPU: PQC has significantly lower crosstalk than matter-based systems, while spin-memory single photon sources are isolated and have no interaction with each others.
+\rev{From above results, we analyze the reason that PQC hardware outperforms superconducting QPU: PQC has significantly lower crosstalk than matter-based systems, while spin-memory single photon sources are isolated and have no interaction with each others.
 Consequently, PQC provides higher parallelism of CZ operations, and reduce circuit execution time.
-As we protect the fusion (CZ) with tree-encode scheme, the overall quantum noise is efficiently suppressed.
+As we protect the fusion (CZ) with tree-encode scheme, the overall quantum noise is efficiently suppressed.} Generally, SU2 ansatz performs better than RA ansatz for MemTree, however RA starts to outperform SU2 when the number of qubits scales up.
+This attributes to the fewer number of parameters in RA ansatz, which leads to lower complexity of optimization when \#qubit scales up.